 We may not like cleaning up the mess from toddler painting sessions, but they LOVE these sorts of art activities.

 As seen on Crosbie Crew

-Oh, So Steampunk 12 of 24Obviously the pre-drilling happens by a parent, while also being a highly supervised activity in the handling of hardware.
+Obviously, the pre-drilling is done by a parent; the handling of hardware should be highly supervised.
 Leave it to a dude to come up with this one.
 Still, it's pretty neat, especially for the older kiddos.

 Instructions via All You

 Loving how easy and brilliant this idea is.
 I can't wait to try some of these out with my munchkins.
 Doesn't take much to get me going, clearly.

 Good time on the homestead.
 You might actually want to put this on your table as a centerpiece.

 I'm seriously considering doing either this one or the earlier marshmallow mouthed witchy pumpkin you saw earlier.
 I have a glass cookie jar and some sugar-free maple pumpkin muffins in the oven as I type.
 Oh, how homebody of me.
 The daily joy that will shine out of my childrens' faces each day as they ask for a muffin is well worth my demise.

 Mod Toddler Art

 This one is for the more avid (anal) home decor lover out there.
 Give your child one color of paint, like white - if you want to be oh-so-achingly-hip, and let them have at it after you've taped out whatever pattern you want.